Azure-Samples/ms-identity-java-webapp/README.md

 ### You're done!

 Click on "Login" to start the process of logging in.
 Once logged in, you'll see the account information for the user that is logged in.
-You'll then have the option to "Sign out" or to "Show Users", which will list the users in your tenant.
+You'll then have the option to "Sign out" or to "Show User Info", which will display the basic information of the signed-in user.

 ## Community Help and Support